 So let’s move on;

-Next a pastor or priest will have to be located.
-Leaders will shop (sell their gifts) their resumes to prospective groups upon graduation from seminary.
+Next, a pastor or priest will have to be located.
+Leaders will shop (sell their gifts-their resumes) for prospective groups upon graduation from seminary.
 Just like sports the highest bidder gets the player.
 The player doesn’t care what jersey he wears or where he must live to get his check.
 He has no ties to the people in the city he represents.
-His has a contract and he plays “performs” for pay.
-In the church world, spiritual words are used like “I have been called to this congregation” but the truth is that was the best offer they had when they put their resume out.
+His has a contract and he plays (performs) for pay.
+In the church world, spiritual words are used like “I have been called to this congregation,” but the truth is that was the best offer they had when they put their resume out.
 There is no God reason or rhyme for any of it.

 Then a name “brand” for the organization will have be chosen.
 Numbers are used to denote who came first.
 Neighborhoods are used to let all know it’s their territory.
 In the Catholic world names of “saints” are used to explain who protects them.
 The pastor’s name is used to give credit to the man who started the work.